 I then imagine each color of my chakra starting at the root and working up to the crown.
 As I see the color in my mind’s eye, I set the intention that the chakra has released any dissonance and is allowing energy to flow smoothly.

-I then enter my mental Reiki room.
+I then enter my AgapeMind Retreat.
 In this space I find I can receive a lot of information and is a nice way to keep my conscious mind busy while my energetic body is focused on the session.

 Set the Intention